Managing road verges for wildlife

 - A406 Redbridge roundabout to the M11 in Redbridge

 - A40 from Target roundabout westwards to the London boundary in Hillingdon

 The trial proved successful - the number of wildflowers increased in the trial areas.
-We will continue this in both areas while we look for more sites to do trials in 2020.
+We've identified more sites for trials we hope to do in 2021.